-1. That suffering and sickness are part of God's plan

-2. Suffering and sickness can bring glory to God if we handle the situations well

-A. This is something faith-healers hate, as they can see no spiritual benefits to sufferings.

-3. Suffering and sickness are part of the Fall

-- 4. Seasons of suffering and strengthen one's walk with God - 5.
-Going through sufferings can bring new avenues for ministries
+- 1. That suffering and sickness are part of God's plan. - A. Sin causes a lot of this. - 2.
+Suffering and sickness can bring glory to God if we handle the situations well. - A. One of my seminary teachers, O. Talmadge Spence, died of "Lou Gehrig's Disease" (Amyotrophic lateral sclerosis or ALS) in 2000.
+God never healed him.
+He was able to demonstrate that a Christian can die well, even under a very difficult death. - B. This is something faith-healers hate, as they can see no spiritual benefits to sufferings. - 3.
+Suffering and sickness are part of the Fall. - 4.
+Seasons of suffering and strengthen one's walk with God. - 5.
+Going through sufferings can bring new avenues for ministries. - 6.
+It is no sin to be sick, nor does it demonstrate a "lack of faith".